He was alive. Or at least it was a dream. A good one to have.

 He laid down to wait for Rob.
-But he was never going to show up.

-Rob Hall died on the top of that mountain trying to help another climber.
+Little did he know that Rob was never going to show up.
+He died on the top of the mountain trying to help another climber.

 As he waited not knowing Rob’s fate, Beck started to freeze to death.
 It wasn’t an unpleasant feeling.
 It was warm even.
 He had a sense of floating and then gently fell asleep.